u3frajaeian/GithubUsers/README.md

 # GithubUsers Code Challenge
-App is an Android application that allows users to search for Github users and add them to their favorites list.
+The app is an Android application that allows users to search for Github users.
 Features

     * Search for Github users by their username